MasterCard® Debit Card

 Webster First is pleased to introduce EMV Chip Cards, which offer enhanced security and protection against fraud.
 A chip card has both a traditional magnetic strip and an embedded microchip.
 The embedded microchip provides an added layer of security when used at chip-enabled ATMs and terminals.

 EMV cards store payment information in a secure chip rather than on a magnetic strip and the personalization of EMV cards is done using specific issuer codes.
-Unlike a magnetic strip card, it is virtually impossible to create a counterfeit EMV card that can be used to conduct a card present EMV transaction successfully.
+It is extremely difficult to create a counterfeit EMV card.

 EMV card benefits include increased security and reduced fraud from counterfeit, lost or stolen cards.
 EMV compliant terminals will eventually become standard worldwide to increase security.
 Plus, chip cards afford greater acceptance when traveling, as they are common in over 130 countries around the world, including Canada, Mexico, and the European Union.